 Swiss Water is substantially in compliance with material government laws and regulations, including all provisions thereunder requiring certain permits to operate its business.
 However, there can be no assurance that such laws and regulations will not change.
 Minor exceedances in wastewater generated by Swiss Water's facilities over the limits prescribed in Swiss Water's wastewater discharge permit have been registered in the past.
 Although these exceedances were promptly addressed and corrected, there is no guarantee that exceedances will not occur in the future, or penalties or other sanctions by regulatory authorities would not be imposed in respect of such exceedances.
-The facility in Burnaby was also previously utilized by a food processing enterprise and, prior to being operated by Swiss Water, was operated by Kraft.
+The leased facility in Burnaby that the Company exited in 2023 upon the conclusion of the lease, was previously utilized by a food processing enterprise and, prior to being operated by Swiss Water, was operated by Kraft.
 There are no assurances that Swiss Water will not be held responsible for any prior waste discharges and the effect on the environment thereof that occurred when such entities carried on operations in Swiss Water's premises.